mariyahendriksen/opinionatedguide.github.io-src/chapters/2-arch.md

 root@archiso ~ # cfdisk /dev/sdb
 ```

 this should bring up a strange command line based almost graphical interface which you can used to edit, add, or remove partitions.
-With that 100Gb (or whatever you chose free space we made earlier), let's divide it into two partions, one that's 8GB and the other that's just what's left.
+With that 100Gb (or whatever you chose free space we made earlier), let's divide it into two partitions, one that's 8GB and the other that's just what's left.
 We're doing this so we have somewhere to put SWAP in a second, but let's get to that later, for now just use your arrow keys and highlight the large empty block and select new, select primary, then make it 8GB, which is 8*1024Mb or 8192, and then select end.
 Finally write it, then quit.
 Whew.
 Bit stressful even for me.
 Don't worry, Linux get's much much easier, especially when we get our graphical tools back.

 now, run lsblk again.
 You should see something like